 Lots of folks don't know what to make of the Clampers today, but we think Carl Wheat, one of the three founders of the revived Order back in the thirties, put it well when he described E Clampus Vitus as "The comic strip on the page of California History."

-What does E Clampus Vitus mean?
+What does the name E Clampus Vitus mean?
 Well, that is a great mystery.
 Ask a Clamper.

 What is the purpose of the society?
-The objectives of ECV are well known: Members swear to take care of the Widows and Orphans -- especially the Widows.
+The objectives of ECV are well known: Members swear to take care of the Widows and Orphans.

 |E CLAMPUS VITUS: Can I be a Clamper?|